ckuelker/pankyll-documentation/README.markdown

 This document describes briefly the aim and content of the git repository [pankyll-documentation].
-The goal of [pankyll-documentation] is to collect generic documentation for [Pankyll] and [Pankyll] themes examples by providing a git repository with [Markdown] files that explain [Pankyll] and its features as well give first stop information about known themes.
+The goal of [pankyll-documentation] is to collect generic documentation for [Pankyll] and [Pankyll] theme examples by providing a git repository with [Markdown] files that explain [Pankyll] and its features as well give first stop information about known themes.